Swaminatha Swamy Temple: Worship and practices

-The temple priests perform the puja (rituals) during festivals and on a daily basis.
-Like other Shiva temples of Tamil Nadu, the priests belong to the Shaiva community, a Brahmin sub-caste.
-The temple rituals are performed six times a day; Ushathkalam at 5:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 10:00 a.m., Sayarakshai at 5:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 8:00 p.m.
-Each ritual comprises four steps: abhisheka (sacred bath), alangaram (decoration), naivethanam (food offering) and deepa aradanai (waving of lamps) for Swaminathaswamy.
-The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas (sacred texts) read by priests and prostration by worshippers in front of the temple mast.
-There are monthly rituals like amavasai (new moon day), kiruthigai, pournami (full moon day) and sathurthi.
-The major festival of the temple, Vaikasi Visagam, is celebrated during the Tamil month of Vaikasi (May -June).
-As per Hindu legend, the celestial deity Indra worshipped Subramanyaswamy on the day of visagam star and gained strength to defeat the demon Arikesa.
-Like other Murugan temples, the worship practises include tonsuring in the temple, ablution of the deity with sandal, panchamirtham (a mixture of five ingredients) and milk are performed by devotees.
-Carrying milk pots (called palkudam) and Kavadi are other common forms of worship.
-A few years ago, a popular event called Subramanya Sahasranama, meaning doing archana with 1008 forms of Murugan was celebrated every month.
-Like in Palani Murugan temple, Vibhuti Abhishekam, the ablution of the central deity with ash is performed.
+The temple priests perform the puja six times a day- Ushathkalam at 5:30 a.m., Kalasanthi at 8:00 a.m., Uchikalam at 10:00 a.m., Sayarakshai at 5:00 p.m., Irandamkalam at 7:00 p.m. and Ardha Jamam at 8:00 p.m.
+Like other Murugan temples, the worship practises include tonsuring in the temple, ablution of the deity with sandalwood paste, and offering of panchamirtham (a mixture of five ingredients) and milk.
+Carrying milk pots and Kavadi are other common forms of worship.
+Vibhuti Abhishekam, the ablution of the central deity with sacred ash, is also performed.
 The central deity with adorned with diamond Vel every Thursday.
-The kumbabhisekam of the temple was performed on 9 September 2015.